 Detail of marquetry decoration on longcase clock by Carolus Cabrier, with bird and flowers.
+Raffety Ltd

-Raffety Ltd Detail of marquetry decoration on longcase clock by Carolus Cabrier, with bird and flowers.
-Raffety Ltd Detail of marquetry according on longease clock by Carolias Caorier, will on a and flowers.
-Raffely Lia The stunning marquetry shows the influence of Dutch design and craftsmanship that was prevalent during the Restoration period, while the floral decoration hints at Queen Mary's passion for flowers and gardening - both of which had an impact or fashion at the time.
+The stunning marquetry shows the influence of Dutch design and craftsmanship that was prevalent during the Restoration period, while the floral decoration hints at Queen Mary's passion for flowers and gardening - both of which had an impact on fashion at the time.